elithaxxor/studious-engine/README.md

 Extraction logic is robust, with error handling and user notifications for each### Supported Sites

 - **Reddit**: Extracts all available DASH video/audio qualities, sorts by best quality, and provides merging instructions.
 Handles authenticated videos using session cookies (works in Chrome and Firefox).
+- **Embedded Players (JWPlayer, Brightcove, Kaltura, Wistia, Dacast)**: Attempts to extract direct video URLs by parsing player config objects in scripts.
+Handles common config patterns, but some custom implementations may require manual inspection or future updates.
+- **Other Hard Sites**: Extraction strategies include parsing network requests, inspecting obfuscated JavaScript, and trying fallback methods (see below for countermeasures).

 Detects <video> elements using document.querySelectorAll('video') and attaches mouseenter and mouseleave event listeners to track hover states.
 Uses a MutationObserver to detect dynamically added videos, ensuring compatibility with single-page applications or pages with lazy-loaded content.

+---

+## Countermeasures for Download Firewalls

+Some video sites deploy countermeasures to block direct downloads.
+This extension includes and recommends the following techniques:

+- **User-Agent Spoofing**: Mimics browser or mobile user-agents when fetching video segments.
+- **Referer Spoofing**: Sets the referer header to the video page's URL to satisfy anti-leeching checks.
+- **Session Cookie Relay**: Relays session cookies from the browser to the fetch/download requests (requires permissions and user authentication).
+- **CORS Bypass Hints**: Attempts to fetch resources with CORS headers, or provides instructions for using proxy tools if blocked.
+- **Fallback to Blob URLs**: If direct links fail, tries to extract blob URLs (requires in-page JS execution or relay to Electron main process).
+- **Dynamic Segment Assembly**: Downloads HLS/DASH segments individually and merges them locally (user provided ffmpeg guidance).
+- **Network Request Monitoring**: Guides users to open DevTools and look for .mp4, .m3u8, .mpd, or segment URLs in the Network tab if automated extraction fails.

+> **Practical Note:** If a direct download fails, try reloading the page, logging in, or using the extension on a different browser.
+For sites with aggressive anti-download measures, manual inspection or advanced proxy techniques may be required.

+---

+## Legal and Ethical Guidance

+- Only download content you have the legal right to access.
+- Respect site terms of service and copyright laws in your jurisdiction.
+- This tool is for personal, educational, and fair-use scenarios.
+Commercial redistribution or circumvention of DRM is not supported.

+---
 Listens for keydown events to identify the keyboard shortcut (e.g., Ctrl+L), checking if the user is hovering over a video before triggering a download.
 Sends messages to the background script via the messaging system when a download is requested, passing the video URL.
 Background Script: